natanbenchimol/prometheus/README.md

 > [batch_num, timestamp, instrument_name, reading]

-For each batch of readings we need to find the average time of reading (the individual batch times will be different due to how multithreading works), then we need to take all the readings of the same batch number and collect them in one array so that we can map each instrument to an average time, we also need to turn our timestamp into mission time and 24h time.
+For each batch of readings we need to find the average time of reading (the individual batch times will be different due to how multi-threading works), then we need to take all the readings of the same batch number and collect them in one array so that we can map each instrument to an average time, we also need to turn our timestamp into mission time and 24h time.
 Spend some time looking at the code and the two file formats and it will make more sense.

 #### Logfile
+The logfile is a relatively simple system which records system parameters, system settings, and logs every event that occurs during the firing.
+The logfile system is important for post-processing and examining the events of a firing.

+In order to log an event simply write:

+`shared.log_event("<EVENT TYPE ACRONYM>", "<EVENT DESCRIPTION>")`

+This function adds these events to a global array which gets written to 'logfile.txt' immediately after the firing has completed.

 ## README TODO:
 - How to add an instrument